 - AL: Action Level the concentration of a contaminant which, when exceeded, triggers treatment or other requirements that a water system must follow. - MCLG: Maximum Contaminant Level Goal the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - MCL: Maximum Contaminant Level the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - N/A: not applicable - nd: not detectable at testing limit - NTU: Nephelometric Turbidity Units

-- pCi/I: picocuries per liter (a measure of radioactivity) - ppm: parts per million or milligrams per liter -- (corresponds to one minute in two years) - ppb: parts per billion or micrograms per liter -- (corresponds to one minute in 2,000 years) - TT: Treatment Technique A required process intended to reduce the level of a contaminant in drinking water
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - N/A: not applicable nd: not detectable at testing limit - pCi/l: picocuries per liter (a measure of radioactivity) - ppm: parts per million or milligrams per liter -- (corresponds to one minute in two years) - ppb: parts per billion or micrograms per liter -- (corresponds to one minute in 2,000 years) - TT: Treatment Technique A required process intended to reduce the level of a contaminant in drinking water

-Substance MCL in mg/L MCLG Area 1 Level Detected Area 2 Level Detected Violation (Y or N) Typical Source of Contamination Microbiological Contaminants Total Coliform Bacteria 2017 <5%positive 0 0 2 positive samples out of 384 total samples tested during the year N Naturally present in the environment Turbidity (NTU) 0.3 N/A 0.30 max 0.15 max N Soil runoff into natural waters.
-2017 100% below the TT value of 0.3 100% below the TT value of 0.3
+Substance MCL in mg/L MCLG Area 1 Level Detected Area 2 Level Detected Violation (Y or N) Typical Source of Contamination Microbiological Contaminants Total Coliform Bacteria <5%positive 0 0 1 N Naturally present in the environment 2022 - Turbidity (NTU) 0.30 max .30 max 2022 0.3 N/A 100% below the TT value of 0.3 100% below the TT value of 0.3 N Soil runoff into natural waters.